pancholinaman07/OCR-app/README.md

-# Project Name
+# OCR APP

-## API Documentation
+## PROJECT Documentation

-This document provides information about the APIs in this project.
+This document provides information about the APIs and deployment for this project.

 ![Data Flow Diagram](DFD.png)